JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ### <div align="center"> Step 5) - Testing PHP with Nginx </div>

 Now I need to test if my new NGINX server can handle a PHP file.<br/>
-I can do this by creating a file called 'info.php'
+I can do this by creating a file called 'info.php' inside my new domains web directory

 ```
 sudo nano /var/www/lempproject/info.php